 The Speaker’s School Council Awards is a national awards scheme designed to celebrate the achievements of school councils, particularly where they have made a difference to a school, a local community or the environment.

-Run by Parliament’s Education Service on behalf of the Speaker of the House of Commons, the Rt Hon John Bercow MP.
+The competition was set up by the former Speaker of the House of Commons, the Rt Hon John Bercow and is run by Parliament's Education Service.

 Now in its eight year, the awards invite all schools in the UK to nominate their most successful school council project which they feel has made a positive impact to their school or local community.